Group of pictures

 In video coding, a group of pictures, or GOP structure, specifies the order in which intra- and inter-frames are arranged.
 The GOP is a collection of successive pictures within a coded video stream.
 Each coded video stream consists of successive GOPs, from which the visible frames are generated.
 Encountering a new GOP in a compressed video stream means that the decoder doesn't need any previous frames in order to decode the next ones, and allows fast seeking through the video.

-Description
+Elements

 A GOP can contain the following picture types: